-HOW TO HIRE AN INDEPENDENT CONTRACTOR vs EMPLOYEE by Talmar Anderson, Boss Actions & Cheryl Hodgson, Attorney & Founder of Brandaide Many business owners engage companies and individuals for part-time and project work by hiring independent contractors.
-When hiring an independent contractor vs employee, there are two action steps required.
-While separate and …
+HOW TO HIRE AN INDEPENDENT CONTRACTOR vs EMPLOYEE by Talmar Anderson, Boss Actions & Cheryl Hodgson, Attorney & Founder of Brandaide Many business owners engage companies and individuals for part-time and project work by hiring 1099 independent contractors, or freelancers.
+The more modern lingo is the “gig worker” for the gig economy.
+When …

 Protect Your Brand